madjava/my-ckad-journey/kubectl-commands.md

 ### ConfigMap
 - `k create cm <cm-name> --from-literal=key=value`<br>
-  Quickly creates a configmap called `cm-name` with values `key=value` If you are lucky to see a question that asks you to create a configmap, this is your go-to, would save you time which am sure you'd need down the road 🤓.
+  Quickly creates a configmap called `cm-name` with values `key=value` No need to waste time looking through the documentation, this is your go-to and would save you time 🤓.

   **Note:** You can add many `--from-literal=key=value` just make sure there's a space between them